 Many symptoms — fatigue, headaches, skin irritation and more — can point to a problem with your gut, Dr. Pedre says.
-During Week 1 of the 30-Day Gut-Health Reset, you’ll devote attention to your digestive system, getting a sense of lifestyle adjustments that can help your gut flourish by downloading the MyPlate app and tracking your food, mood, poop, fiber and water.
+During Week 1 of the 30-Day Gut-Health Reset, you’ll devote attention to your digestive system, getting a sense of lifestyle adjustments that can help your gut flourish by tracking your food, mood, poop, fiber and water.

 Click here for a printer-friendly version of this week's plan!